- Benefits of Continuous Development

 In Continuous Development, branches should be short and merged quickly.
 Many big companies like Netflix, Google, Facebook, and even Tesla use the Continuous Development process to complete multiple releases per week or month.

 The importance of Continuous Development in DevOps is that it helps faster software development as it removes code conflicts and code incompatibilities early.
 In Continuous Development, developers are provided with immediate feedback on changes which helps them identify vulnerabilities, errors, and defects early in Development.
 Quality checkpoints are also established.
 Every update to your software can be merged, tested, and confirmed using Continuous Development.
 This ensures that your team can provide a safe, secure, dependable, and high-quality product on time.

 Even a simple Continuous Development process has numerous advantages, but it must be well-planned and performed.
 Hence, implementing a Continuous Development process is beneficial in all ways.
-We at OpenXcell can help you to streamline your code deployment and efficiently establish a Continuous Development process.
+We at OpenXcell software development company can help you to streamline your code deployment and efficiently establish a Continuous Development process.